 Wild Blueberry Land

 Did you read that twice?
 Ha!
 Yes – More of an unusual gem than a hidden secret, Wild Blueberry Land is dedicated to the state’s official fruit: the tangy blueberry.
-Located in Columbia Falls, this small theme park is filled with blueberry-shaped statues.
+This small theme park is located in Columbia Falls, filled with blueberry-shaped statues.

 Stephen King’s House